ChthonVII/gwdirectsongremix/observations.md

 ## Epilogue Droknar\'s Forge
 - Token stream is `riftgld` over and over.
 - No-DirectSong/`*` behavior is random picks from "Hall of Heroes," "The Rift," "Guilds at War," and [untitled song from the Catacombs, missing from the soundtrack CD](https://www.youtube.com/watch?v=86ZM36tFE_s&list=PLwJG4Y29e6d9OWQjQ1jmULd33Gu7mWL6t&index=6).
-Perhaps there are additional tracks that I missed.
 - The vanilla picks are rather poor, and this is one instance I'm in favor of outright replacing them.

 ## Shing Jea Island